GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Introduction

-Evaluating our proposed approach on 21 diverse datasets spanning 9 task categories and three LLMs of varying sizes, we show that example selection using our gisting models dramatically improves ICL performance.
-Our task fine-tuned gist models consistently outperform all prior selection methods, including those that leverage training.
-Further, our multi-task pre-trained gist model also outperforms all prior methods on held-in datasets while also performing better than prior training-free methods on held-out datasets.
-Additionally, as gists comprise only a few tokens, selection using our approach is over 10,000 times faster than BERTScore.
-Overall, our multi-task pretrained gist model presents the best tradeoff of performance, ease of use, and selection speed and can potentially replace the standard approach of using off-the-shelf retrievers.
-Finally, analysis of the gist tokens embeddings reveals that they do indeed capture abstract, task-specific salient aspects.
+Evaluating on 21 diverse datasets spanning 9 task categories and 8 diverse LLMs, we find that example selection using GistScore dramatically improves ICL.
+With fine-tuning, it consistently outperforms all prior selection methods, including ones that leverage task or LLM-specific training.
+In particular, it beats off-the-shelf retrievers by up to 21 points and the best trained method by 5 points on average.
+Further, our multi-task trained gist model recovers much of this performance gain.
+Applied out-of-the-box, it can match prior trained methods and beat prior training-free methods even on held-out datasets and tasks while being thousands of times faster than BERTScore.
+Finally, congruent to \citet{gupta2023coveragebased}, we find that the set-extension of GistScore is highly effective for the task of Semantic Parsing and compositional generalization.
+Our analysis shows that gist token embeddings capture abstract, task-specific salient aspects and can be effective for selection even for tasks that the gist model itself fails.
+Overall, our multi-task trained gist model presents the best tradeoff of performance, ease of use, and selection speed and can potentially replace the standard approach of using off-the-shelf retrievers.